touying-typ/touying/src/configs.typ

 ///
 /// - `align-list-marker-with-baseline` (bool): Whether to align the list marker with the baseline.
 The default value is `false`.
 ///
+/// - `align-enum-marker-with-baseline` (bool): Whether to align the enum marker with the baseline.
+The default value is `false`.
+It will only work when the enum item has a number like `1.`.
+///
 /// - `scale-list-items` (none, float): Whether to scale the list items recursively.
 For example, `scale-list-items: 0.8` will scale the list items by 0.8.
 The default value is `none`.
 ///
 /// - `enable-frozen-states-and-counters` (bool): Whether to enable the frozen states and counters.
 It is useful for equations, figures and theorems.
 The default value is `true`.